 Best for: special occasions.

 Few places in the world are quite like this fancy French fare.
-No, really – chef Hélène Darroze is one of just four female chefs to run a three-Michelin-starred restaurant.
-Keep an eye out for intricate dishes that almost look too good to eat, such as red mullet finished with flowers, or the signature lobster in tandoori spices (a 17-year menu mainstay).
+No, really – chef Hélène Darroze is one of just nine female chefs to run a three-Michelin-starred restaurant.
+Keep an eye out for intricate dishes that almost look too good to eat, such as red mullet finished with flowers, or the signature lobster in tandoori spices (an 18-year menu mainstay).

 hélènedarroze.com